Best Fly Reels

 q: How much line will I need to accommodate?

 When it comes to the overall size of the fly reel you want to buy, it’s important to not only consider the type of rod you’re using, and the weight of the line, but also how much line you’ll need.
 Spools can have anywhere from 50 to 200 yards of line on them, and not surprisingly, the more line you have, the bigger the spool is going to be.
 Since you’ll need to potentially accommodate a larger spool, a larger reel may be required.

 Depending on your style of fly fishing, your reel might take quite a bit of abuse.
-Saltwater fly fishing often means that salt can potentially get into the gearing, and we have yet to meet a small stream fisherman that hasn’t at one time cleaned a good bit of sand, mud and grime out of their fly fishing equipment.
+Saltwater fly fishing often means that salt can potentially get into the gearing, and we have yet to meet a small stream fisher that hasn’t at one time cleaned a good bit of sand, mud, and grime out of their fly fishing equipment.